 Does living in a world of “smart” ever make you feel…not smart?
 Let’s face it, today’s technology advances so quickly it’s easy to feel left behind.
-If you’re not “smart” about smart thermostats, never fear, Rescue Your Air is here.
+If you’re not “smart” about smart thermostats, never fear, Rescue Your Air & Drain is here.
 Here are the basics about smart thermostats and, as an added bonus, we’ll cover the most burning questions customers ask when they are considering smart thermostats for their homes.

 Basics: What’s So Doggone Smart About Them?